 A perfect resume with proper differentiation between hard skills vs soft skills will be worthy in this competitive world where people in number rush for a job with versatile skills.
 The best way is a good presentation and demonstration of the right skill sets in the right place.

-The cover letter is the other area to incorporate relevant skills set.
-It is a good platform to expose both sets of skills to signify key skills meaning.
+The cover letter is the other area to incorporate a relevant skillset.
+It is a good platform to expose both sets of skills to signify key skills meanings.

 The fact is, you have to prove your soft skills and be confident you can acquire almost all the hard skills you want.

 All up to your need, interest, and willpower.
-And the good news is, when you properly prove a list of hard skills in the resumes, you will already be in the position.
+And the good news is, when you properly prove a list of hard skills in the resume, you will already be in the position.